MathieuLowski/m3-6-node--promises/__lecture/lecture-1-callbacks.md

 ### Important Distinction

 In a _synchronous_ model, waiting for actions to finish is **implicit**, but in an _asynchronous_ model, it is **explicit**.
+Asynch gives you an explicit controle over the app

 ---